 When they are working, the kiosks dispense a limited selection of wines at limited locations and times (not on Sunday, of course!) to customers who present ID, look into a camera monitored by a state employee, breathe into a blood-alcohol meter, and swipe a credit card.

 It’s a system only a bureaucrat could love, and as soon as these things started getting introduced, I thought it had “Fail!” written all over it.
 If you essentially say I have to take a drug test to buy something, you can bet I’m not going to buy it.

 I’m glad this issue got the attention of Instapundit, because currently, privatization of the liquor monopoly is being held up by non other than our Republican Senate President, Joe Scarnati, so if you support ending the socialist liquor monopoly in Pennsylvania, I would advise contacting his office, and tell them you want the Senator to move the liquor privatization bill forward.

-7 Responses to “Government at Work: Losing Money Selling Booze”
+8 thoughts on “Government at Work: Losing Money Selling Booze”

 “When they are working, the kiosks dispense a limited selection of wines at limited locations and times (not on Sunday, of course!) to customers who present ID, look into a camera monitored by a state employee, breathe into a blood-alcohol meter, and swipe a credit card.”

 OMFG I thought living in MA was bad when it came to alcohol sales…

 E mail sent, using his dumb form.
 Copied and pasted my e mail and sent it to my Senator, Ted Erickson!